Tonghak Peasant Revolution: Summer of 1894

-The Second Revolt
+Second revolt

 While the First Sino-Japanese War raged on, Japanese troops occupied Seoul and made a pro-Japanese government there.
-Before the Battle of Pyongyang, Jeon's strategy seems to have been that he would crush the fleeing Japanese from the south while the Chinese soldiers chased them from the north.
-However, his prediction proved wrong, with a major Chinese defeat in Pyongyang.
-Jeon decided that he should defeat the Japanese by taking control of Korea and severing Japanese supply lines.
+Before the Battle of Pyongyang, Jeon's strategy seemed to crush the fleeing Japanese from the South while the Chinese soldiers chased them from the North.
+However, his prediction was proved wrong, with a major Chinese defeat in Pyongyang.
+Jeon decided he should defeat the Japanese by taking control of Korea and severing Japanese supply lines.
 However, he knew he would have to get the support of the Northern Jeob, who commanded all Donghak outside Jibgangso-controlled areas.

 Choe Sihyeong was staunchly anti-rebel, as he feared that a large-scale rebellion based on the Donghak religion would end with the destruction of Donghak.
-To escape persecution, the Northern Jeob had to fight against the largely Southern Jeob rebels.
+The Northern Jeob had to fight against the largely Southern Jeob rebels to escape persecution.
 Here is an excerpt of his words:

-The government does not know the difference between medicine (Northern) and poison (Southern).
-They will burn both the stones (Southern) and the jade (Northern)...
-Hence, we must prove our allegiance to the king by conquering the South.
+Samrye Council

-On September 14, Northern and Southern leaders gathered in Samrye.
+On 14 September, Northern and Southern leaders gathered in Samrye.
 It is said that Jeon rode a white horse in this meeting.
-The Northern flags said 'Conquer the South', while Southern ones said 'Conquer the Foreigners' or 'Protect the Nation'.
-After a month of negotiations, on October 12, Choe Sihyeong finally cried out to the Northern Jeob: "Shall we die while seated?".
+The Northern flags said 'Conquer the South,' while Southern ones said 'Conquer the Foreigners' or 'Protect the Nation.'
+After a month of negotiations, on 12 October, Choe Sihyeong finally cried out to the Northern Jeob: "Shall we die while seated?".

-The Northern leader Son Byeongheui led 10,000–100,000 Northern Jeob followers as the General of the Northern Jeob.
-Jeon also led 12,000–100,000 Southerners as the General of the Southern Jeob (most recent estimates give a total army of about 50,000) However, Kim Kaenam was not present; he was leading 5,000 rebels in an attack of Cheongju.
+The Northern leader, Son Byong-hi, led 10,000–100,000 Northern Jeob followers as the General of the Northern Jeob.
+Jeon also led 12,000–100,000 Southerners as the General of the Southern Jeob (most recent estimates give a total army of about 50,000).
+However, Kim Kaenam was absent; he led 5,000 rebels in an attack on Cheongju.
 Together, they marched north to Gongju, the capital of Chungcheong Province.
 As they marched, Jeon said:

-We shall not eat dog or chicken.
-The meat of a dog weakens and maddens us, and we are born from the power of Mount Gyeryong, the Rooster Dragon mountain.
-Eating chicken shall weaken that power.